2022 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

-Across our Oregon processing plants and offices in Tillamook, Boardman and Portland, we employ over 1,000 people, support nearly 80 farmer-owners and educate 1.35 million visitors a year at the Tillamook Creamery visitors center.
+Across our Oregon processing plants and offices in Tillamook, Boardman and Portland, we employ about 1,000 people, support farming families primarily based in Tillamook County, and educate 1.35 million visitors a year at the Tillamook Creamery Visitors Center.
 Through our Enriched Communities commitment, we endorse and support areas where our customers, employees and owners live and work.
 In 2020, we became a Certified B Corporation.
 This designation spotlights our dedication to using our business as a force for good.
 We do all these things to enrich the communities that have enthusiastically supported us for more than a century.

 Community Enrichment Program: Our Community Enrichment Policy outlines our commitment to support community resilience and create value in all the communities where we operate — especially in the areas of food security, healthful children and agricultural advocacy.
 We are dedicated to leading and working collaboratively in our communities to solve complex social issues.
 Our contributions include cash and in-kind donations, sponsorships, scholarships, employee volunteerism and workplace giving.

-In 2017, we established a cross-functional Community Enrichment Committee, comprised of employees from each of our operating locations — Tillamook, Boardman and Portland — and farmer-owners from Tillamook.
+In 2017, we established a cross-functional Community Enrichment Committee, comprising employees from each of our operating locations — Tillamook, Boardman and Portland — and farmer-owners from Tillamook.
 Within this group, we have designated Site Champions to represent the local voice for each location.
-Committee members meet monthly to evaluate donation requests and support entities that align with our mission, reviewing over 300 applications per year.
+Committee members meet regularly to evaluate donation requests and support entities that align with our mission, reviewing over 600 applications per year.

 As a farmer-owned cooperative, we care deeply about agriculture, the dairy industry and the future of dairy in Oregon and the United States.
 We advocate at the state and federal levels for working lands, rural resilience and natural resources.
 We work with policy makers and local organizations to understand community needs, address barriers and adopt meaningful solutions.
-We also support the next generation of farmers by providing agricultural education for over 1.35 million visitors annually at The Creamery visitors center and supporting youth farming education.
+We also support the next generation of farmers and provide agricultural education for over 1.35 million visitors annually at The Creamery Visitors Center.
 Below are additional examples of our efforts in this area.

-In 2021 we continued our cause marketing campaign, All For Farmers with American Farmland Trust (AFT), to educate consumers about the challenges farmers face and to give back to farmers across the country.
-We launched the All For Farmers Coalition, which brought brands and food lovers together to support farmers in need across the nation.
-We teamed up with Food52 to create the All For Farmers Market, a virtual marketplace where a percentage of proceeds get donated directly to AFT and their Brighter Future Fund.
-TCCA has also committed to underwrite AFT’s Brighter Future Fund through 2023, with a goal of raising $1 million and funding 150 grants per year to enhance viability, improve access to land and increase resilience for farmers in need.
+In 2022 we continued our cause marketing campaign, All For Farmers with American Farmland Trust (AFT), to educate consumers about the challenges farmers face and give back to farmers across the country.
+In celebration of National Farmer’s Day, we also hosted an All For Farmers Auction which included a vintage Tillamook VW pickup truck, a fully stocked cheddar fridge and groceries for a full year.
+The auction raised over $55,000 for American Farmland Trust to support farmers in need.
+TCCA will continue to underwrite AFT’s Brighter Future Fund through 2023.
+The program has supported 300 farmers to date with grants that work to enhance viability, access to land and increase resilience for farmers in need.

-We sponsor agricultural events such as the Tillamook County June Dairy Parade, The Tillamook County Fair, The Morrow County Fair and the Umatilla County Fair Parade, Oregon’s Ag Fest and other agricultural celebrations.
+We sponsor agricultural events such as the Tillamook County June Dairy Parade, the Tillamook County Fair, the Morrow County Fair and the Umatilla County Fair Parade, Oregon Ag Fest and other agricultural celebrations.

 We participate in National Milk Producers Federation and International Dairy Foods Association to advocate for dairy at federal and international levels.

 American Connection Corps: Many of Oregon’s rural communities have unreliable and slow internet connection, impacting how they access school, remote work and telehealth services.
-We partnered with a national coalition, American Connection Corps, to sponsor two fellows who will work over the next two years to increase broadband access and digital literacy for our rural hometown communities of Tillamook and Morrow Counties.
+We partnered with a national coalition, American Connection Corps, to sponsor two fellows in Morrow and Tillamook Counties who updated county internet access maps, applied for successful grant funding for infrastructure projects and received statewide recognition from Business Oregon.
+They continue to work to increase broadband access and digital literacy for our rural hometown communities of Tillamook and Morrow Counties.

-Affordable Childcare: We made a $35,000 donation to support Families First Childcare Center which works to provide accessible and affordable childcare to the Boardman, Oregon community.
+Affordable Childcare: We made a $15,000 donation to support Families First Childcare Center, which works to provide accessible and affordable childcare to the Boardman community.
 TCCA’s donation will help offset the costs for parents and support the purchase of curriculum, assessments, materials and nutritious snacks.
-We also supported the Tillamook Community through a $10,000 donation to the Tillamook Early Learning Center.
+We also supported the Tillamook Community through a $5,000 donation to the Tillamook Early Learning Center.

-Empowering youth is key to building resiliency of our future communities.
-Below are a few of the ways we are committed to providing children with the opportunities they need to be healthful and active.
+Empowering youth is key to the resiliency of our future communities.
+Below are a few of the ways we are committed to providing children with opportunities they need to be healthful and active.

-Tillamook County Wellness: Since 2017, we have united with Tillamook County Wellness, a grassroots health improvement coalition, to provide monetary support and in-kind contributions for their programming.
-Our employees serve on the Advisory Committee, Access to Physical Activity Committee and Workplace Wellness Committee.
+Tillamook County Wellness: Since 2017, we have partnered with Tillamook County Wellness, a grassroots health improvement coalition, to provide support and in-kind contributions for their programming.
+Our employees serve on the Advisory Committee, Access to Physical Activity Committee, Health Promotions Committee and Workplace Wellness Committee.

 Our Community Enrichment is strengthened by a culture of volunteerism.
 All employees are encouraged to participate and volunteer in community events through our formal volunteer program, Tillamook Cares.
 We offer employees eight hours of paid time each year to support a cause of their choice.

-In October of 2020 we launched Tillamook Giving, our employee donation match platform hosted on Benevity.
+In 2020 we launched Tillamook Giving, our employee donation match platform hosted on the Benevity platform.
 TCCA matches employee donations to non-profit organizations, up to $500 per employee annually.

 U.N.
 Sustainable Development Goals